 Bondi beach to be seen and see all the beautiful ppl of sydney...do the walk around to tamaramma its wonderful and very chilled out

 Centennial park get a bike or walk and enjoy the grounds for hours...

 Any cafe in back parts of paddington...walk the city as it flat and very pretty to see from broadway all the way to the rocks and yes see darling harbour and go to the fish markets for an aussie treat of fish n chips!!!

 Do the harbour bridge climb,try to get to do it around sunset if possible...see a show at the opera house and tour it if possible...

 And just enjoy the summer its amazing in sydney and be there for the 26th Jan somewhere near the harbour as its our aust day celebrations with fireworks and boat races and much celebrations...

-All i can say is bring lots of money with you as its an extremely expensive city which i compare now to nyc or london on price!!! about 4 years ago
+All i can say is bring lots of money with you as its an extremely expensive city which i compare now to nyc or london on price!!! almost 5 years ago